mrusse/soularr/README.md

 This would run the bash script every 5 minutes.

 All of this is focused on Linux but the Python script runs fine on Windows as well.
 You can use things like the [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) to perform similar scheduling operations.

-For my personal setup I am running the script on my Unraid server where both Lidarr and Slskd run as well.
-I run it using the [User Scripts](https://unraid.net/community/apps/c/plugins?q=User+scripts#r) plugin on a 5 minute schedule.

 ##
 <p align="center">